 – Accessories.
 These include dry bags for gear, bungee cords for securing gear, sun protection, hats and sunglasses.

-We carry a selection of boards from top manufacturers, including Bote, Surftech, Sol, Oxbow and Bic.
+We carry a selection of boards from top manufacturers, including Bote and SIC.
 We also have roof racks from Thule, Yakima and Malone, and even trailers to haul all your watersport gear.

-At Bill Jackson’s we like to say every day is demo day, so stop in, check out our inventory of SUPs, talk to a staff member and we can put you on the lake behind the shop within minutes.
+At Bill Jackson’s we like to say every day is demo day, so stop in, check out our inventory of SUPs, talk to a staff member and we can put you on the lake behind the shop.
+We charge a demo fee of $35 which is deducted from the purchase of a SUP.